njwright92/florasweddings/README.md

 ### Credits and Acknowledgments

 Built with Next.js, our website represents the power and flexibility of modern web frameworks.
-Special thanks to the Next.js community and to the creators of the "Great Vibes" and "Roboto" fonts for enhancing our site's aesthetic.
+Special thanks to the Next.js community and to the creators of the "Inter" and "Playfair Display" fonts for enhancing our site's aesthetic.

 ## Technical Stack & Dependencies